devitocodespro/-devitocodespro.github.io/features.md

 permalink: /features/
 ---

-DevitoPRO is an enhanced, commercial extension of the open-source Devito, designed specifically for high-performance computing (HPC) tasks such as seismic imaging and inversion.
-While both platforms share a foundation in symbolic computation for developing finite-difference kernels, DevitoPRO offers several advanced features that cater to more complex, production-level workflows.
+DevitoPRO, an advanced extension of the open-source Devito platform, is designed to cater specifically to high-performance computing (HPC) needs, especially in seismic imaging and inversion.
+While both platforms enable symbolic computation for developing finite-difference kernels, DevitoPRO offers several added features tailored for more demanding, production-level workflows.

-Key differentiators include:
+### Key Differentiators for Seismic Imaging Users:

-* **Code Generation for GPUs and Accelerators**: DevitoPRO supports advanced GPU acceleration with CUDA, HIP, and SYCL, offering better performance portability across Nvidia, AMD, and Intel GPUs, compared to the more basic GPU support in the open-source Devito.
+1. **Enhanced Performance Portability**: DevitoPRO supports advanced GPU acceleration using CUDA, HIP, and SYCL, offering better cross-platform flexibility.
+This means you can deploy high-performance applications on most commercially available processors, including Nvidia, AMD, and Intel GPUs, as well as ARM and x86_64 processors.
+Performance portability is crucial for both on-premise and cloud environments, where availability has become as important a consideration as price performance.
+DevitoPRO’s portability maintains performance even as you switch between available cloud instances or on-premise hardware.

-* **Compression and Data Streaming**: It introduces compression-based back-propagation and intelligent disk-host-GPU data streaming, crucial for large-scale seismic workloads.
-This significantly improves memory management and performance during back-propagation, a feature absent in the open-source version.
+2. **Advanced Domain-Specific Optimizations**: DevitoPRO introduces a wide range of optimizations like the expanding-box technique, which focuses computational resources only on active domains, resulting in more efficient memory and compute usage.
+We are also increasing support for mixed-precision computation options, which reduce memory pressure without compromising accuracy, further enhancing performance for seismic imaging tasks.

-* **Advanced Optimizations**: DevitoPRO includes domain-specific optimizations like the *expanding-box* technique, which focuses computations only on active domains, leading to more efficient resource usage.
-The platform also offers mixed-precision computation and enhanced auto-tuning mechanisms for superior performance tuning.
+3. **Compression and Data Streaming for Back-Propagation**: A key feature for production seismic workloads, DevitoPRO integrates compression-based back-propagation and asyncronious data-streaming techniques to optimize disk-host-GPU transfers.
+This is essential for handling the large datasets typically involved in seismic imaging, significantly improving memory management and computational efficiency during reverse time migration (RTM) and full-waveform inversion (FWI).

-* **Enterprise-Ready Features**: It integrates with cloud platforms (AWS, Azure, GCP), offers tailored support services (e.g., private Slack channels), and provides advanced benchmarking, autotuning support that are critical for enterprise applications.
+4. **Enterprise-Ready Features**: DevitoPRO integrates seamlessly with major cloud platforms like AWS, Azure, and Google Cloud, and offers specific support for tuning and benchmarking cloud instances.
+The platform includes pre-defined, optimized propagators for common seismic tasks, reducing development overhead and allowing teams to immediately leverage high-performance solutions.
+Additionally, DevitoPRO offers enterprise-grade support, including tailored benchmarking and private consultation services, which are critical for production-level applications.

-These features make DevitoPRO a powerful option for organizations requiring robust, scalable, and highly optimized computational tools for seismic imaging.
+These features make DevitoPRO an essential tool for seismic imaging professionals who need robust, scalable, and highly optimized computational tools that can adapt to fluctuating hardware availability and complex workflows.

 <style>
 .table-cell {